duanemalcolm/morphic/doc/roadmap.rst

 --------
 Features to be added in order:
     - PCA nodes
+    - Translation and Rotation of meshes
     - Mapping nodes
-    - Translation and Rotation of meshes

 -----
 Todos
 -----
-License (MIT/GPL)
+Done - License (MIT/GPL)

-Commit to GitHub - Meshing complete
+Done - Commit to GitHub - Meshing complete
-Commit to readthedocs.org
+Done - Commit to readthedocs.org

 Documentation:
     - Meshing - 40%